PhilipQuaicoo/GoogleDataAnalyticsCapstoneProject/README.md

 group by usertype
 ```

-***the maximumn, minimum and mean trip duration is calculated for the number of trips and trips for the vatious usertypes***
+***the maximum, minimum and mean trip duration is calculated for the number of trips and trips for the various usertypes***

 *total*